Best Time to Visit India

 The Valley of Flowers is otherworldly during much of the monsoon season, with blooms peaking throughout July and August.
 However, heavy rain can cause landslides that make the area difficult to access.
 Arrange your visit with a local tour operator who knows the land well, and make a plan B, just in case.

-Northeast India's Meghalaya is already the wettest place on earth, so it's no wonder why it's one of the more popular destinations during the country's monsoon season.
+Northeast India's Meghalaya is already the wettest place on Earth, so it's no wonder why it's one of the more popular destinations during the country's monsoon season.
 Check out its one-of-a-kind living root bridges and explore some of the 1,000-plus caves.
+It's also worth visiting the state's capital, Shillong, this time of year.
+It hosts a three-day-long harvest festival during the monsoon season (usually in July), which includes legendary football matches.
+The city's gushing waterfalls are at their most spectacular after the heavy rains.

 Another unique place to visit during India's monsoon season is Kanyakumari, Tamil Nadu.
 The southernmost point in the country, Kanyakumari is the first place the monsoon makes landfall.
 Visit at the start of the season in late May or early June to witness the epic sight of storm clouds rolling in from the sea.